Spinach Soup, photographed by Gina Marraccini

 Drive-thru Farmstand Pickup on Saturday

-Our marketplace features organic produce, prepared foods, seedlings, fruit trees and an assortment of organic pantry and baked goods that we have curated from over 35 local farms, bakeries and small businesses (see details below).
-It’s a one-stop shopping experience that will support you and local farmers, bakers, artisans and entrepreneurs on the road to recovery.
+Our marketplace features organic produce, prepared foods, seedlings, fruit trees and an assortment of organic pantry and baked goods that we have curated from local farms, bakeries and small businesses (see details below).
+It’s a one-stop shopping experience that will support you and local farmers, bakers, artisans and entrepreneurs.

 Shop from Tuesday at 5pm through Thursday at 9am >>